Old hives for traps

 Small trap hives

-The trap hive shown below is in fact the normal Langstroth box; but beekeepers often use small trap hives for catching feral colonies.
+The trap shown below is in fact the normal Langstroth box; but beekeepers often use small hives for catching feral colonies.
 Usually they would have five frames instead of ten; they are easier to move.

 Place two frames with old combs at the edges; with three in the centre that have only strips of wax a few centimetres wide.
 The new swarm needs an area in which they can clump.